 Love, it’s something most humans desire.
 What if you could magically make someone fall in love with you, to the point they would be hopefully devoted to you?
 Would you do it?
 What if you knew your actions would lead to their eventual death?
 Would you do it anyway?
 This is the moral dilemma the protagonist of The Love Witch finds herself in.

-The Love Witch is the latest film from writer/director Anna Biller (Viva 2007) and starring Samantha Robinson (Sugar Daddies 2014), Jeffrey Vincent Parise (General Hospital TV Series), Laura Waddell (Crimson Peak 2015), and Gian Keys (Dark Woods 2003).
+The Love Witch is the latest film from writer/director Anna Biller (Viva 2007) and starring Samantha Robinson (Sugar Daddies 2014), Jeffrey Vincent Parise (General Hospital TV series), Laura Waddell (Crimson Peak 2015), and Gian Keys (Dark Woods 2003).
 The plot follows Elaine, a witch who uses magic to make men love her, which leads to disastrous results.

 The Love Witch is visually gorgeous.
-Much like the films of the 60’s, every scene is overflowing with bright beautiful colors, which is exactly what drew me to it.
+Much like the films of the ’60s, every scene is overflowing with bright, beautiful colors, which is exactly what drew me to it.
 It contrasts nicely with Elaine’s personality.
 You see, while Elaine is quite stunning on the outside, her personality is fucking ugly.
 She is one of the most self-absorbed protagonists I have ever laid my eyes on.
-She bases her entire life on having a man and she will go to whatever means she has to secure one, even recklessly using love magic.
-She claims she just wants love but when men fall for her and get emotionally attached she mocks them.
+She bases her entire life on having a man and she will go to whatever means necessary to secure one, even recklessly using love magic.
+She claims she just wants love but when men fall for her and get emotionally attached, she mocks them.
 The use of magic leads to several deaths and yet she feels nothing.
 She shrugs it of like their lives were meaningless and their deaths don’t matter.
 She’s is as two-faced as they come.

 The Love Witch is as stunningly beautiful as its protagonist.
 Every frame is packed with amazing colors and there is always something interesting to see.
 If you require excessive blood and gore and visceral kills, you won’t find that here.
-On the other hand, if you like your horror films with a lot of drama and can deal with an utterly unlikable yet fascinating femme fatale for a protagonist then I recommend you give The Love Witch a shot.
+On the other hand, if you like your horror films with a lot of drama and can deal with an utterly unlikable yet fascinating femme fatale for a protagonist, then I recommend you give The Love Witch a shot.